thomasplantin/tAIny/README.md

 # tAIny
-A tinyURL service powered by AI to generate unique slugs to provide short and memorable tinyURL links.
+An AI-powered tinyURL service that provides short and memorable tinyURL links.
+Instead of `www.tinyURL.com/a7v62bn` link, the generated tAInyURL link for a bike shop could be `www.tAInyURL.com/bike-shop`.